||Page last updated|

 The only time I use shellac rather than just EM1000 is over a mystery finish that I have not completely removed.
 Shellac sticks to everything and everything sticks to shellac.
 I have never had a problem with Zinsser pre-mixed wax-free Seal Coat as both a sanding sealer and as a barrier coat between mystery finish and my final coats of water-based finish, but some of my friends have suspected that the preservatives in the pre-mixed shellac may have led to trubles.
 Their solution is to use freshly mixed shellac (crystals and alcohol).
 I have never tried that approach since I have never had a problem, but I use only a thin coat of dilute shellac.

 After a perfectly level and smooth surface is created, then the "build coats" need to be applied.
 If you use a thinned finish (diluted lacquer or a wipe-on varnish) then a large number of thin coats are used.
 Your spray or brush technique determines how many coats are required.
 Generally I do little beyond the first coat on the outside back of a cabinet.
 The inside back can be seen but has virtually no wear, so it may only get one or two build coats after the sealer.
-A counter or shelf may get 2 quite heavy coats (if conditions are perfect and I am "on my game") but more likely will get 3 to 5 thinner coats.
+A counter or shelf may get 2 quite heavy coats (if conditions are perfect and I am "on my game") but more likely will get 4 to 6 or more thinner coats.
 When I am almost done, I go over the surface quickly with fine sandpaper (400 grit or finer) to be sure the surface is perfect, and apply the final coat.